cfengine/documentation/manuals/language-concepts/classes.markdown

 ```

-In the example lists of cities are defined in the `vars` section and these
+In this example, lists of cities are defined in the `vars` section and these
 lists are combined into a list of all cities.
 These variable lists are used to
-qualify the greetings and to make the policy more consice.
+qualify the greetings and to make the policy more concise.
 In the `classes`
 section a country class is defined if a class described on the right hand side
 evaluates to true.
 In the reports section the current time is always reported
 but only agents found to have the `Morning` and `italy` classes defined will
 report "Good morning from Italy", this is further qualified by ensuring that
 the report is only generated if one of the known cities also has a class
 defined.

-## Hard Classes

-Hard classes are discovered by CFEngine.
-Each time it wakes up, it discovers
-and reads properties of the environment or context in which it runs.It turns
-these properties of the environment into classes.
-This information is
-effectively cached and may be used to make decisions about configuration.

-You can see all of the classes defined on a particular host by running the following command as a privileged user.

-    host# cf-promises -v

-These are classes that describe your operating system, the time of day, the
-week of the year, etc. Time-varying classes will change if you do this a few
-times over the course of a week.

-## Soft Classes

-Soft classes are user-defined classes which you can use to implement your own
-classifications.
-These classes are defined in bundles, and are evaluated when
-the bundle is evaluated.
-They can be based on test functions or on other
-classes.

-### Negative Knowledge

-If a class is set, then it is certain that the corresponding fact is true.
-However, that a class is not set could mean that something is not the case, or
-that something is simply not known.
-This is only a problem with soft classes,
-where the state of a class can change during the execution of a policy,
-depending on the [order](manuals-language-concepts-normal-ordering.html) in
-which bundles and promises are evaluated.

 ## Operators and Precedence